Addictions

 • Interaction with cigarettes

-• Lighting the cigarettes
+• Lighting cigarettes/joints

 • Interaction with cannabis